formaloo/formaloo-wp-plugin/readme.txt

 1. Formaloo Drag & Drop Online Form Builder
 2. Add your forms in posts, pages and even in HTML templates
 3. See your results instantly in your own website
-4. Use your forms anywhere with WordPress's Shortcode, in Gutenberg or classic WordPress editor
+4. Sync your WooCommerce customers and orders list hourly with your Formaloo CDP account
+5. Provide the exact right amount of cashback for your loyal customers
-5. Preview and use our 100+ free templates
+6. Preview and use our 100+ free templates
-6. Create and edit feedback widgets and put it on your website
+7. Create and edit feedback widgets and put it on your website
-7. Download your form results as an Excel Sheet quickly from the forms page
+8. Download your form results as an Excel Sheet quickly from the forms page
-8. Select an existing form of yours or just paste any Formaloo form URL to embed it on your website
+9. Select an existing form of yours or just paste any Formaloo form URL to embed it on your website

 == Frequently Asked Questions ==